The Nine-ish Month Sleep Regression: What is it and what can be done about it?

 If you created a new parent-led sleep association in response to this regression:

-If you inadvertently created a new sleep association (like rocking or feeding to sleep) in reaction to your baby’s regression, then you can go back to your sleep intervention of choice.
-As above, if you did a sleep intervention, then using the same steps should help remind your baby that what is happening is not a problem scenario.
-Also as above, is separation anxiety is moderate to severe – you might consider a more interactive style approach this time around.
+If you inadvertently created a new sleep association (like rocking or feeding to sleep) in reaction to your baby’s regression, you can go back to your sleep intervention of choice.
+As above, if you did a sleep intervention, using the same steps should help remind your baby that what is happening is not a problem scenario.
+Also as above, if separation anxiety is moderate to severe – you might consider a more interactive style approach this time around.

 If you have never done sleep training to change parent-led sleep associations: